Information on Oral Cavity Diseases

 See a dentist or physician if any of the following symptoms last for more than two weeks.

-- A sore, irritation, lump or thick patch in your mouth, lip, or throat
+• A sore, irritation, lump, or thick patch in your mouth, lip, or throat

 TMJ Disorders

-Among the most common, irritating and difficult to diagnose problems with head and neck pain are temporal mandibular joint problems, more commonly known as TMJ problems.
+Among the most common, irritating, and difficult to diagnose problems with head and neck pain are temporal mandibular joint problems, more commonly known as TMJ problems.
 The joint is located near the ear where the top of the mandible or lower jaw meets the upper jaw at the base of the skull.

 Like all other joints in the body, the TMJ is subject to inflammation and other chronic joint problems.
 Many of these issues may be caused by destructive bite habits like clenching or grinding.
 These actions create pressure on the joint that can lead to inflammation and the general breakdown of the joint itself.

 What makes TMJ problems difficult to diagnose and treat is the fact that the symptoms vary widely in both location and severity.
-Symptoms can range from a slight clicking in the jaw with no pain to severe head and neck pain which is not relieved by medication.
+Symptoms can range from a slight clicking in the jaw with no pain to severe head and neck pain that is not relieved by medication.

 Malocclusion